Last Revised: August 19, 2024

 All laboratories and facilities that handle hazardous materials must have adequate emergency irrigation equipment.

 This document shall be used in the selection and installation of emergency irrigation equipment for University of Pennsylvania facilities.
-Compliance with all aspects of ANSI Z358.1 (most recent) is required.
+Compliance with all aspects of ANSI Z358.1 (most recent) is required for all new installations.
 That document is incorporated into this specification by reference.

 Responsibilities